 Celebrate Bayard Rustin with HRC at Lincoln Theater

-August 12, 2013 by Maureen McCarty, HRC Senior Digital Strategist
+August 12, 2013 by Maureen McCarty, HRC Associate Director of Digital Media

 HRC is proud to cosponsor an event as part of National Action Network’s seven-day commemoration of the historic 1963 March on Washington and Dr. Martin Luther King, Jr.’s “I Have a Dream Speech.”